Finder to the Node: ACCAN calls for consumer compensation

-After a new broadband plan?
+After a new internet plan?
 You should compare your NBN options.
-You can compare plan choices based on the NBN technology available at your address in our NBN plan checker.
+Check out the internet plans available at your address according to your budget.

 Finder to the Node is a weekly round-up of all the latest news surrounding Australia's complex National Broadband Network.

 - Fast NBN plans are now cheaper.
 Is it worth switching?